AngangGuo/blog/content/posts/2021/Windows OOBE.md

 You can install drivers included in a driver package, install applications, or make other updates that require the Windows installation to be running.

+### What's OOBE?
+OOBE is the default out-of-box experience that allows end users to enter their account information, select language, accept the Microsoft Terms of Service, and set up networking.

 ### How to reset Windows to Out of Box Experience(OOBE)?
-OOBE is the default out-of-box experience that allows end users to enter their account information, select language, accept the Microsoft Terms of Service, and set up networking.

-From System Preparation Tool window
+In Audit mode, From System Preparation Tool window
 * System Cleanup Action: Enter System Out-Of-Box Experience (OOBE)
-* Select Generate
+* Select Generate(See note)
 * Shutdown Options: Shutdown
 * Click `Ok`.
 Windows will prepare the system into OOBE mode.

+Note: You can un-select if you don't need to capture the image used for other computers

 ### How to keep Administrator account enabled?
 See [here](https://support.microsoft.com/en-us/topic/21f02ac5-8fea-f3e9-313a-bb5276e11688)